marvbloke/eMBee-BASIC/README.md

 CLS
 BEEP [pitch],[duration] (pitch is 1=high, 2=mid, 3=low, duration varies depending on pitch e.g. BEEP 1,100 is a short high beep)
 PAUSE milliseconds
-AT y,x sets the cursor (this is a separate command rather than PRINT AT).
+RAND (re-seeds the random number generator using time elapsed) AT y,x sets the cursor (this is a separate command rather than PRINT AT).
 Starts at 0,0 in top-left and goes to 7,20 PIN pinNum, value (0 = low, non-zero = high)
 PINMODE pinNum, mode ( 0 = input, 1 = output)